verbb/squeeze/docs/feature-tour/usage.md

 </form>
 ```

+Open the link as a logged-out visitor and inspect the ZIP: it should contain the assets selected on the entry.
+For the checkbox form, select a subset and check that only those files are included.

-Tokens are signed with Craft’s security key and expire after one hour by default (`defaultTokenDuration` in config).
+Tokens are signed with Craft’s security key and expire after one hour by default (`defaultTokenDuration` in [Configuration](docs:get-started/configuration)).
+If a previously working link expires, reload the page to obtain a fresh token.
+When caching a page containing a token, ensure the cache lifetime does not outlast the token.

-## Authenticated downloads
+## Authenticated Downloads

 Logged-in users with view permission on the assets may still post raw IDs: